-The Fund receives payments from JPMorgan equivalent to any interest while on loan, in lieu of income which is included as "Interest income" on the Statement of Operations.
+The Fund receives payments from JPMorgan equivalent to any dividends while on loan, in lieu of income which is included as "Dividend income" on the Statement of Operations.
 The Fund also receives interest that would have been earned on the securities loaned while simultaneously seeking to earn income on the investment of cash collateral.
 Securities lending income includes any fees charged to borrowers less expenses associated with the loan.
 Income from the securities lending program is recorded when earned from JPMorgan and reflected in the Statement of Operations under "Income from securities lending."
 There may be risks of delay or restrictions in recovery of the securities or disposal of collateral should the borrower of the securities fail financially.
 Loans are made, however, only to borrowers deemed by JPMorgan to be of good standing and creditworthy.
 Loans are subject to termination by the Fund or the borrower at any time, and, therefore, are not considered to be illiquid investments.
 JPMorgan receives a fee based on a percentage of earnings derived from the investment of cash collateral.
-In accordance with guidance presented in FASB Accounting Standards Update 2014-11, Balance Sheet (Topic) 860: Repurchase-to-Maturity Transactions, Repurchase Financings, and Disclosures, liabilities under the outstanding securities lending transactions as of December 31, 2019, were \$109,000, which was comprised of repurchase agreements purchased with cash collateral.
+In accordance with guidance presented in FASB Accounting Standards Update 2014-11, Balance Sheet (Topic) 860: Repurchase-to-Maturity Transactions, Repurchase Financings, and Disclosures, liabilities under the outstanding securities lending transactions as of December 31, 2019, were \$10,592,374, which was comprised of repurchase agreements purchased with cash collateral.

-The Fund's securities lending policies and procedures require that the borrower (i) deliver cash or U.S. Government securities as collateral with respect to each new loan of U.S. securities, equal to at least 102% of the value of the portfolio securities loaned, and (ii) at all times thereafter mark-to-market the collateral on a daily basis so that the market value of such collateral is at least 100% of the value of securities loaned.
+The Fund's securities lending policies and procedures require that the borrower (i) deliver cash or U.S. Government securities as collateral with respect to each new loan of U.S. securities, equal to at least 102% of the value of the portfolio securities loaned, and with respect to each new loan of non-U.S. securities, collateral of at least 105% of the value of the portfolio securities loaned; and (ii) at all times thereafter mark-to-market the collateral on a daily basis so that the market value of such collateral is at least 100% of the value of securities loaned.
 Cash collateral received is generally invested in joint repurchase agreements and shown in the Statement of Investments and included in calculating the Fund's total assets.
 U.S. Government securities received as collateral, if any, are held in safe-keeping by JPMorgan or The Bank of New York Mellon and cannot be sold or repledged by the Fund and accordingly are not reflected in the Fund's total assets.
+For additional information on the non-cash collateral received, please refer to the Statement of Investments.